Gilgumish/computer-workshop/README.md

 - `client`: One-to-one relationship with the `Client` model.
 - `items`: Many-to-many relationship with the `Computer` model.

-## Views

-### Home View

-Displays the homepage with statistical summaries for the number of ready-built PCs, components, and masters.

-### Available Computers View

-Lists all available computers with options for sorting, filtering by type, and searching by name.
-Includes pagination.

-### Computer Detail View

-Displays detailed information about a specific computer.

-### Components List View

-Lists all components with options for sorting, filtering by type, and searching by name.
-Includes pagination.

-### Configurator View

-Allows users to configure a custom PC by selecting components and assigning a master.

-### Add to Cart View

-Adds a computer to the client's cart.

-### Master Dashboard View

-Allows master users to add, edit, and delete components.

-### Manage Users View

-Allows master users to view and manage all users, including editing user information.

-## Templates

-### base.html

-The base template that includes the navigation bar and general structure of the website.

-### home.html

-The homepage template displaying the statistical summaries.

-### available_computers.html

-Template for displaying available computers with sorting, filtering, and pagination options.

-### computer_detail.html

-Template for displaying detailed information about a specific computer.

-### components_list.html

-Template for displaying components with sorting, filtering, and pagination options.

-### configurator.html

-Template for the configurator form where users can configure a custom PC.

-### add_component.html

-Template for the master dashboard where masters can add components.

-### manage_users.html

-Template for managing users, allowing masters to view and edit user information.
+### Application Functionality Overview

+The application provides a variety of functionalities for managing a computer workshop, including user management, component and computer management, custom PC configuration, and cart operations.
+Below is a description of each functionality.

+#### Home View
+- **Function**: Displays the homepage with counts of available computers, components, and masters.

+#### Available Computers View
+- **Function**: Lists all available computers with pagination and sorting options (by name, type, and price).
+Provides search functionality.

+#### Computer Detail View
+- **Function**: Displays detailed information about a specific computer.

+#### User Authentication Views
+- **Login**: Displays and processes the login form.
+- **Register**: Displays and processes the registration form.

+#### Configurator View
+- **Function**: Allows users to configure a custom PC by selecting components and a master.
+Adds the configured components to the user's cart.

+#### Add Computer View
+- **Function**: Allows masters to add new computers to the system.

+#### Available Components View
+- **Function**: Lists all available components with pagination and sorting options (by name, type, and price).
+Provides search functionality.

+#### Manage Users View
+- **Function**: Allows superusers and masters to manage users.
+Provides search and filter functionality and displays a paginated list of users.

+#### View User Cart View
+- **Function**: Allows masters to view the cart of a specific client.

+#### Component Management Views
+- **Edit Component**: Allows masters to edit existing components.
+- **Delete Component**: Allows masters to delete components.
+- **Add Component**: Allows masters to add new components to the system.

+#### Computer Management Views
+- **Edit Computer**: Allows masters to edit existing computers.
+- **Delete Computer**: Allows masters to delete computers.

+#### Cart Management Views
+- **Add Component to Cart**: Allows clients to add components to their cart.
+- **Add Computer to Cart**: Allows clients to add computers to their cart.
+- **View Cart**: Displays the contents of the client's cart.
+- **Remove from Cart**: Allows clients to remove items from their cart.
+- **Clear Cart**: Allows clients to clear all items from their cart.
+- **Remove Master from Cart**: Allows clients to remove the master from their cart.

+#### Edit User View
+- **Function**: Allows superusers to edit user information.

+## Future Development Prospects for the Computer Workshop Application

+The Computer Workshop application has a solid foundation with its current features, but there are several areas where we can expand and improve the functionality and user experience.
+Here are some key prospects for future development:

+#### 1. Performance Analytics Integration
+When clients configure a PC using the configurator, the system can automatically fetch and display performance data based on the selected components.
+This can be achieved by parsing information from various benchmarking and review websites.
+Key metrics could include:
+- Gaming performance (FPS in popular games)
+- Productivity benchmarks (e.g., video rendering times, software compilation times)
+- Power consumption and thermal performance

+#### 2. Enhanced User Interface and User Experience
+Improving the design and usability of the site will make it more engaging and easier to navigate.
+Potential enhancements include:
+- Modernizing the UI with a more visually appealing design
+- Implementing responsive design to ensure optimal performance on all devices
+- Enhancing the configurator interface with real-time feedback and visual representation of the configured PC
+- Adding drag-and-drop functionality for component selection

+#### 3. Automated Compatibility Checks
+Integrate a system that automatically checks for compatibility issues between selected components.
+This would help prevent configurations that won't work together, improving the user experience and reducing the likelihood of user error.

+#### 4. User Reviews and Ratings

+#### 5. Inventory Management
+Add features for managing inventory levels of components and pre-built PCs.
+This can include:
+- Stock level tracking
+- Automated notifications for low stock
+- Integration with suppliers for real-time stock updates

+#### 6. Advanced Search and Filter Options
+Enhance the search functionality with more advanced filters and sorting options, including:
+- Filtering by performance metrics
+- Sorting by popularity or user ratings
+- Advanced keyword search with auto-suggestions